-Fallout 4 mods are available for Xbox One and PC but they’ve been delayed for the PlayStation 4.
+Fallout 4 mods have been available for Xbox One and PC and now they’re finally available for the PS4.
 With that in mind we want to take you through the most important things you need to know about the PS4 Fallout 4 mods release.

-Since the Fallout 4 release last year, Bethesda’s beefed up the game’s content with free updates, DLC, and mods.
+In the year since Fallout 4’s release, Bethesda’s beefed the game up with free updates, DLC, and free mods.

 Mods have played a huge role in Bethesda’s games for a number of years now because they add replay value.
-Remember, games like Fallout 4 and The Elder Scrolls V: Skyrim don’t offer multiplayer.
+Remember, games like Fallout 4 and The Elder Scrolls V: Skyrim don’t offer any multiplayer modes.